bpcmusic/telex/commands.md

-TO.OSC.SLEW.S 1-n &alpha; | sets the slew time for the oscillator (portamento) to &alpha; (seconds) TO.OSC.SLEW.M 1-n &alpha; | sets the slew time for the oscillator (portamento) to &alpha; (minutes) TO.OSC.SCALE 1-n &alpha; | sets the quantization scale for the oscillator to scale # &alpha; (listed below)
+TO.OSC.SLEW.S 1-n &alpha; | sets the slew time for the oscillator (portamento) to &alpha; (seconds) TO.OSC.SLEW.M 1-n &alpha; | sets the slew time for the oscillator (portamento) to &alpha; (minutes) TO.OSC.SCALE 1-n &alpha; | sets the quantization scale for the oscillator to scale # &alpha; (listed below) TO.OSC.CYC 1-n &alpha; | targets the cycle length for the oscillator to &alpha; (milliseconds) TO.OSC.CYC.S 1-n &alpha; | targets the cycle length for the oscillator to &alpha; (seconds) TO.OSC.CYC.M 1-n &alpha; | targets the cycle length for the oscillator to &alpha; (minutes) TO.OSC.CYC.SET 1-n &alpha; | sets the cycle length for the oscillator to &alpha; (milliseconds) TO.OSC.CYC.S.SET 1-n &alpha; | sets the cycle length for the oscillator to &alpha; (seconds) TO.OSC.CYC.M.SET 1-n &alpha; | sets the cycle length for the oscillator to &alpha; (minutes)

 ####TXo Control Voltage (CV) Experimental Commands - Envelope Generator